whxthuh/skller/README.md

 - Not for pranks that cause real problems.

 ## Usage
+- There's a 10% chance of getting skulled, using the mouse4 button you can enable the skulls in an image format, using mouse5 you can enable video skulls.
 - Explore the files and see how it works.
 - Modify or remix it for harmless, creative purposes.
 - Do not use it maliciously or deceptively.